 The Cornish Rex is a most affectionate cat who is active and playful.
 Cornish Rex cats will fetch and catch and will be like a kitten far into his maturity.

 Devon Rex Cats For Adoption Near You

 Devon Rex are the true Pixies of the cat world!
-The Devon Rex came to be due to a genetic mutation causing it’s unusual coat.
-It was recognized, along with the Cornish Rex to be a distinct breed in Britain in 1967.
+The Devon Rex came to be due to a genetic mutation causing it’s unusual coat that has the added benefit of being allergy friendly.
+The Devon Rex was recognized, along with the Cornish Rex to be a distinct breed in Britain in 1967.

 Devon Rex ears are large, and seem oversized in relation to the unique ‘pixie elf’ head shape.
 ‘Pixie’ also describes the breed’s delightful personality!
 Full of fun, the active Devon Rex is definitely a people cat!

 Dog-like in personality, many retrieve their toys endlessly.
 The Devon Rex seems to wag its tail hen happy, and has been nicknamed the ‘poodle cat.’
 The Devon Rex has a velvety soft coat that comes in a wide range of colors and patterns and does not shed harmonize with the coat.

 (Sorry, not at the moment.
 They are quite rare!)

 This ancient, rare breed of cat was originally found in Japan and throughout most of southeast Asia.
 These beautiful and very active cats have a very unique tail which looks like a pom-pom – the result of a distinctive combination of curves that is unique to each cat.